Niles City Police Department

 March 4, 1937

-Vance Cooper was born on February 28, 1908 in Cass County, Michigan and was laid to rest in Silverbrook Cemetery, Niles, Michigan.
-He left a wife Maxine who he had been married to since 1929.
+Patrolman Vance Cooper was born on February 28, 1908 in Cass County, Michigan, and was laid to rest in Silverbrook Cemetery, Niles, Michigan.
+He left a wife Maxine Cooper, who he married in 1929.